AhmedFarrukh/QuantizationExperiments/reserve.md

 :::{.cell}
 This notebook will try to reserve a bare metal server on Chameleon - pending availability.
 You can see the hardware resources available here: [https://chameleoncloud.org/hardware/](https://chameleoncloud.org/hardware/).

-Once you have identified the hardware resource, identify the site where it is available, and then confirm availability using the following site-specific host calendars:
+Once you have selected the hardware resource, identify it's site, and then confirm availability using the following site-specific host calendars:
 - [TACC](https://chi.tacc.chameleoncloud.org/project/leases/calendar/host/)
 - [UC](https://chi.uc.chameleoncloud.org/project/leases/calendar/host/)
 - [NU](https://sl-ciab.northwestern.edu/project/leases/calendar/host/)